ipfs-inactive/research-bitswap/analysis/prelim_strategy_analysis.md

 We now consider 3 strategies: tit-for-tat, pavlov, and grim-trigger.
 For each of these, we'll determine whether the strategy is an subgame-perfect Nash equilibrium (SPNE) for the 2-player infinitely repeated game.
+While it suffices to show a single case of initial conditions that prove a strategy is not an SPNE, all cases will be shown as they may prove useful in understanding the more complex scenarios. (**TODO**: get others' opinions on whether wording in first half of previous sentence is clear) (**TODO**: be sure to follow up on second half of previous sentence later in analysis)

+Note that since each user only has a single peer (the other user), when a player plays $R$ they allocate all of their bandwidth to the other user. (**TODO**: find best place for this statement)

+To determine whether a given strategy is an SPNE for the 2-player infinitely repeated (simplified) Bitswap game, we will do the following:

+-   Consider an initial pair of actions at $t=0$, $(a_1^0, a_2^0)$.
+-   Assume player 1 plays the strategy for all rounds.
+-   Consider two cases:
+    1. Player 2 never deviates from the strategy.
+    2. Player 2 deviates from the strategy for a single round, at $t=1$, then plays the strategy in all future rounds.
+-   Calculate player 2's payoff for the infinitely-repeated game in both cases.
+    If player 2's payoff in case 2 ($U_2'$) is less than or equal to their payoff in case 1 ($U_2$) for all initial pairs of actions, then the strategy is an SPNE.
+Mathematically, a strategy is an SPNE if and only if
+    $U_2' \leq U_2$ for all possible initial actions.

 Tit-for-Tat
 -----------

 We start by analyzing the well-studied tit-for-tat (TFT) strategy.
-A peer that uses this strategy always takes the strategy that their peer took in the previous round.
+A player that uses this strategy always takes the strategy that their peer took in the previous round.
 So, if player 1 plays action $R$ ($D$) in round $t$, then player 2 will play action $R$ in round $t+1$ ($D$), and vice-versa.

-To determine whether TFT is an SPNE for the 2-player infinitely repeated (simplified) Bitswap game, we will do the following:

--   Consider an initial pair of actions at $t=0$, $(a_1^0, a_2^0)$.
--   Assume player 1 plays TFT for all rounds.
--   Consider two cases:
-    1. Player 2 never deviates from TFT.
-    2. Player 2 deviates from TFT for a single round, at $t=1$, then plays TFT for all future rounds.
--   Compare player 2's payoff for the infinitely-repeated game.
-If player 2's payoff in case 2 ($U_2'$) is less than or equal to their payoff in case 1 ($U_2$) for all initial pairs of actions, then TFT is an SPNE.
-    Mathematically, TFT is an SPNE if and only if $U_2' \leq U_2$ for all possible initial actions.

-Note that since each user only has a single peer (the other user), when a player plays $R$ they allocate all of their bandwidth to the other user.

-Let's look at the case where the initial pair of actions is $(D, D)$.
+Let's first consider case where the initial pair of actions is $(D, D)$.

-### $(D, D)$ at $t=0$
+### Case 1: $(D, D)$

 Here, both players start by playing the $D$ strategy.
 We'll first consider the case where player 2 does not deviate from TFT.
 The strategies at each round then